HI! You’ve found me.

 Blog Beginnings

-On Sunday Morning is my pandemic project and is an amalgam of all the photos and journals I’ve had before.
+On Sunday Morning officially started in 2018 as a Peace Corps blog and has morphed into my pandemic project and is an amalgam of all the photos and journals I’ve had before.
 My first blog was my first attempt at creative non-fiction or perhaps realistic fiction where a made up character wrote about life as a healthcare worker as she journeys from student to physician with a stop as a respiratory therapist in a level 1 trauma center/ level 3 NICU and PICU.
 My next blog focused on my 16-month journey through every country in South America.
-My 3rd blog focused on random travel experiences in USA and Europe, and finally my fourth blog depicted my experiences as a Peace Corps Health Volunteer In Rwanda as a member of Health Cohort 10 serving from 2018-2020.
+My 3rd blog focused on random travel experiences in USA and Europe, and finally, there is this one– a collection of my experiences as a Peace Corps Health Volunteer In Rwanda as a member of Health Cohort 10 serving from 2018-2020.

 My goal is to merge all those experiences into one, cohesive blog that will [sort of] read like an autobiography of sorts–with a healthy dose of realistic content, creative non-fiction, photography, and travelogues.
 Is this even possible?
 I don’t know, but this is my story and I hope to tell it well.